📄 Scan PDFs. ✍️ Transcribe handwriting. 🤖 Ask Claude anything. 🔒 Add a local pseudonymisation layer between your vault and the cloud.

-Obsidian users have built elaborate second brains β journals, medical notes, financial records, scanned contracts, handwritten meeting notes.
+Obsidian users build elaborate second brains — journals, medical notes, financial records, scanned contracts, handwritten meeting notes.
 The vault becomes deeply personal.
-Then AI arrives, and the promise is irresistible: βAsk your entire knowledge base a question.β
+Then AI arrives, and the promise is irresistible: “Ask your entire knowledge base a question.”

-Every plugin that connects your vault to a cloud LLM (Claude, GPT-4, Gemini) sends your raw notes upstream.
-Social Security Numbers, credit card numbers, medical diagnoses, client names β all of it lands on a third-party server.
-For anyone who takes their vault seriously, this is a dealbreaker.
+Most plugins that connect your vault to a cloud LLM (Claude, GPT-4, Gemini) send your raw notes upstream.
+Names, account numbers, medical diagnoses, client identifiers — all of it lands on a third-party server in cleartext.
+For anyone who takes their vault seriously, sending raw notes by default isn’t a comfortable choice.

-The alternatives are bleak: run a weak local LLM and accept lower quality, or redact manually before every query.
+The usual alternatives are bleak: run a weaker local LLM and accept lower quality, or redact manually before every query.
 Neither is sustainable.

 Two open-source MCP servers, both by the same author, designed to work together: